datacarpentry/semester-biology/exercises/Scientific-2-Python.md

 ---
 layout: exercise
 title: Scientific 2
+subtitle: Mammal Bosy Size Pt 2
 language: Python
 ---

-This is a follow up to the
+This is a follow up to
 [Scientific 1]({{ site.baseurl }}/exercises/Scientific-1-Python).

 Looking at the average mass of extinct and extant species overall is useful, but